whatsinport

 Stroll along the harbor area where fishermen go about their daily life, stopping at the magnificent stone Christianskirkjan church.
 Built in 1963, it is an architectural marvel, and is also the largest church in the Faroe Islands.
 Step back in time and visit The Chemistry—a former lab that began life as a fabric store in 1919 but, from 1932 and until 1961, it was used as a chemistry lab.
 All the old bottles and chemistry tools are still in place.
 Adjacent you will find an exhibit of old Faroese tools used in everyday life—all in beautiful condition.

-Towering above the entrance to the harbour of Klaksvík is the pyramid mountain on the impressive island of Kunoy, and around the well-sheltered bay and harbour, the dwellings are beautifully spread on the hillsides.
+Towering above the entrance to the harbor of Klaksvík is the pyramid mountain on the impressive island of Kunoy, and around the well-sheltered bay and harbor, the dwellings are beautifully spread on the hillsides.

-Among Faroese souvenirs of particular interest are the numerous woollen goods, stuffed birds, ceramics, wood articles, jewellery, music, stamps and posters.
+Among Faroese souvenirs of particular interest are the numerous woollen goods, stuffed birds, ceramics, wood articles, jewelry, music, stamps and posters.

 Tipping is not the custom.
 Service fees are normally included in the price, whether for a fancy meal in a restaurant, a taxi ride across town, or a trim at the hairdresser.